 Ford new Pre-Collision Assist with Pedestrian Detection can help predict the movement of a pedestrian to help reduce the chances of a frontal collision.
 Many cities across the world have taken big strides to help prevent such an avoidable situation.

 - Rexburg, Idaho – Law passed in 2011 against texting while crossing the street.
 Anyone who gets caught will get fines $50.

 - Augsburg, Germany – Red LED lights are mounted on the ground to warn pedestrians who are crossing the tram tracks.

 - Chongqing, China – A theme park painted a smartphone lane on 30 meters of the sidewalk.
 Officials in Seoul plan to expand a similar project across South Korea.

 Ford Pre-Collision Assist with Pedestrian Detection works by combining radar and camera technology to scan the road ahead for collision risks. if something is detected the vehicle with provide a visual and audible warning and mute the audio.
 If the driver doesn’t react to the warning the technology can automatically apply up to the vehicles full braking force.
 Working in the daylight and good weather conditions at speeds up to 50mph, Ford’s system can process information collected from the windshield-mounted camera which has been taught to classify different vehicle and pedestrian scenarios.

 This is just another way Ford is trying to keep the roads a safer place.
-Their is so many distractions and as much as we’d like to say we aren’t easily distracted, there is so much going on all the time that our mind slips sometimes.
-This Pre-Collision assist with Pedestrian Detection is just a little helper to keep us on track.
+There are so many distractions and as much as we’d like to say we aren’t easily distracted, there is so much going on all the time that our mind slips sometimes.
+This Pre-Collision Assist with Pedestrian Detection is just a little helper to keep us on track.